 How do you define success?
 Do you want a job that you love, or a paycheck that satisfies you?
 In a tough economy where jobs are scarce, many of us believe that we must, to some degree, choose between one and the other.

 The reality is, lack of money is one of the top causes of stress in the United States.
 According to the American Psychological Association’s most recent annual Stress in America survey, 75 percent of those surveyed said money was a significant source of stress in their lives, while another 70 percent cited that work caused major stress.
 It’s only natural that in these circumstances, when we feel forced to choose between love and money, we panic and choose the latter.

 As a result, many of us end up in jobs we hate, or in careers to which we're not suited.
-It comes as no surprise that some statistics show up to 80 percent of people dislike their jobs!
+It should come as no surprise, then, that some statistics show up to 80 percent of people dislike their jobs!
 Yet we spend more of our lives working than doing just about anything else.
 When all is said and done, being miserable at work is certainly no measure of success, regardless of the paycheck in your pocket.

-This article explores eight jobs you might find meaningful that start at $50,000 per year or more.
+This article explores eight jobs you might find meaningful that pay $50,000 a year or more.
 These jobs require different levels of education and experience.
 However, education requirements are reasonable and no job on the list requires more than 2 to 4 years of experience.
 It won’t happen overnight, but with thoughtful planning the jobs on this list prove it is possible to strike a balance between doing what you love and loving your paycheck.

 If you enjoy hitting the gym and would like to help others achieve the benefits of working out, consider becoming a personal trainer.